-- A vehicle’s price per-day often decreases, the longer the vehicle is rented for.
+- A vehicle’s price per-day often decreases the longer the vehicle is rented for.

 - These prices include fuel/electric charge, parking and vehicle maintenance.
 Insurance can be arranged through the supplier, or drivers can be self-insured.

 - Bookings might instead be free-floating, where the car is dropped off at a point different from the point that it was collected from.

-When selecting a vehicle, consider how it will be used.
+When selecting a vehicle, consider how it will be used:

 - What sort of vehicle will the users be comfortable driving?

-- Who, as a passenger, will the vehicle(s) need to be easily accessible for?
+- Are there any passengers the vehicle needs to be easily accessible for?

-- How long will the trips made in the vehicle(s) last?
+- How long will a trip made in the vehicle last?